Giuseppe Conte: 2018 government formation

-On 21 May, Conte was proposed by Di Maio and Salvini for the role of Prime Minister in the 2018 Italian government, despite reports in the Italian press suggesting that President Mattarella still had significant reservations about the direction of the new government.
+On 21 May, Conte was proposed by Di Maio and Salvini for the role of prime minister in the 2018 Italian government, despite reports in the Italian press suggesting that President Mattarella still had significant reservations about the direction of the new government.
 On 23 May, Conte was invited to the Quirinal Palace to receive the presidential mandate to form a new cabinet.
 In the traditional statement after the appointment, Conte said that he would be the "defense lawyer of the Italian people".

-On 27 May, Conte resigned his office because of disagreements between Salvini and President Mattarella.
+On 27 May, Conte resigned from his office because of disagreements between Salvini and President Mattarella.
 Salvini proposed the university professor Paolo Savona as Minister of Economy and Finances, but Mattarella strongly opposed him, considering Savona too Eurosceptic and anti-German.
 In his speech after Conte's resignation, Mattarella declared that the two parties wanted to bring Italy out of the Eurozone and, as the guarantor of the Italian Constitution and the country's interest and stability, he could not allow this.

 On the following day, Mattarella gave Carlo Cottarelli, a former director of the International Monetary Fund, the task of forming a new government.
 On 28 May, the Democratic Party (PD) announced that it would abstain from a vote of confidence in Cottarelli, while the M5S and the center-right parties Forza Italia (FI), Brothers of Italy (FdI) and the League, said they would vote against him.

 Cottarelli was expected to submit his list of ministers for approval to President Mattarella on 29 May.
 On that and the following day, he held only informal consultations with the President, waiting for the formation of a "political government".
 Meanwhile, Salvini and Di Maio announced their willingness to restart the negotiations to form a political government and Giorgia Meloni, leader of FdI, gave her support to this initiative.
-On 31 May, M5S and the League declared they had reached an agreement to form a new government without Savona as Finance Minister (he would become Minister of European Affairs) and with Conte at its head.
+On 31 May, M5S and the League declared they had reached an agreement to form a new government without Savona as finance minister (he would become Minister of European Affairs) and with Conte at its head.